Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

 # Hasenpfeffr

-Hasenpfeffr is a personalized Webs of Trust nostr relay that enables you to curate your nostr content.
+Hasenpfeffr is a personalized Webs of Trust nostr relay that uses advanced centrality algorithms to calculate your webs of trust, resulting in better personalized curation of your nostr content.

 WORK IN PROGRESS